lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

     :alt: Screenshot of the plot settings pop up window where the user can select various values and plot types to display the data from a query.
     	From here, the user can select parameters, lable the x and y axes, and add a new plot, overplot, or modify a previous plot
     :width: 200
     The plot settings pop-up window.

 At this point, additional cuts can be applied to the table data being plotted.
-In the figure below, the g-band flux is limited to >100, and this imposes a sharp cutoff in the y-axis values at 26.4 mag.
-Select "Bi-view Tables" to view only the plot and the table data.
+In the figure below, the g-band flux is limited to >100 (via the constraint entered in the header of the column "g_calibFlux"), and this imposes a sharp cutoff in the y-axis values at
+26.4 mag.
+Convert the plot to "Tables Coverage Charts" using the "hamburger" menu at upper left and select only the "Active Chart" tab.
-Notice how the corresponding plot point for the selected row in the table is differently colored, and that hovering the mouse over the plotted data will show the x- and y-values in a pop-up window.
+Click on any row in the table on the left, and notice how the corresponding plot point for the selected row in the table is differently colored, and that hovering the mouse over the plotted data will show the x- and y-values in a pop-up window.

 .. figure:: /_static/portal_intro_DP02f.png
     :name: portal_results_final_DP02
     :alt: Screenshot of the results from the query described above.
 The top image shows a color magnitude diagram with magnitude g brightness plotted against the color r minus color i magnitude.
     	Below the plot is the data table generated during the query.
 	An updated results view in which the plotted data has been manipulated.

 **Learn more.**
 See also :ref:`DP0-2-Tutorials-Portal` for additional demonstrations of how to use the Portal's UI assisted